rev-code/AndroidClient/README.md

 The provided source code may be used freely.
 No license needed.
 Enjoy!

-Note: Source needs Android Studio to be compiled.
+Note: It's recommended to use Android Studio (3.2 Canary or up) to compile the source.

 Visit: http://revcode.eu for more information